 The program has limited enrollment and admits one class each fall.
 The prerequisite courses must be completed or in progress prior to application for program admission.
 Prospective students should contact the Surgical Technology Program director for admission deadlines.
 Applicants must be in excellent physical health and be able to perform the rigorous physical tasks required of the profession.
 In addition, candidates must have a stable emotional temperament to be able to function safely and use good judgment under stressful conditions.
 Drug screening and criminal background checks may be required by clinical affiliates for those accepted into the program.

 Once the student has been accepted, the intensive 11-month surgery core program combines classroom lectures and discussions, laboratory demonstrations with hands-on practice, and supervised clinical experiences in actual patient care settings to provide students with a variety of learning opportunities.
 Clinical rotations will include experiences outside of Laramie County, and students must be willing and able to travel to attend scheduled clinical assignments.
 Due to the distance, overnight stays may be necessary.

 About the Program Director

 Connie Czarnecki is from the Chicago area.
-Her health care career began 18 years ago as a certified Surgical Technologist.
+Her health care career began 18 years ago as a certified surgical technologist.
 She continued her education and training to become a certified surgical first assistant.
-Most recently, Connie was a successful business owner and founder of SABER, Surgical Assistant's Benefits and Education Resource, a non-profit organization.
-Connie strongly believes in lifelong learning.
+Most recently, Czarnecki was a successful business owner and founder of SABER, Surgical Assistant's Benefits and Education Resource, a non-profit organization.
+Czarnecki strongly believes in lifelong learning.